Edmond DE Rothschild Holding S.A. Buys 1,220 Shares of CME Group Inc. (NASDAQ:CME)

-Edmond DE Rothschild Holding S.A. lifted its stake in CME Group Inc. (NASDAQ:CME – Get Rating) by 36.7% during the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 4,540 shares of the financial services provider’s stock after buying an additional 1,220 shares during the quarter.
-Edmond DE Rothschild Holding S.A.’s holdings in CME Group were worth $929,000 as of its most recent filing with the Securities & Exchange Commission.
+Edmond DE Rothschild Holding S.A. lifted its position in CME Group Inc. (NASDAQ:CME – Get Rating) by 36.7% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 4,540 shares of the financial services provider’s stock after purchasing an additional 1,220 shares during the quarter.
+Edmond DE Rothschild Holding S.A.’s holdings in CME Group were worth $929,000 at the end of the most recent reporting period.

-Several other institutional investors have also recently made changes to their positions in the stock.
-AE Wealth Management LLC boosted its holdings in CME Group by 2.3% in the 2nd quarter.
-AE Wealth Management LLC now owns 2,332 shares of the financial services provider’s stock worth $477,000 after buying an additional 52 shares during the period.
-MJP Associates Inc. ADV grew its position in shares of CME Group by 5.7% during the second quarter.
-MJP Associates Inc. ADV now owns 983 shares of the financial services provider’s stock worth $201,000 after purchasing an additional 53 shares in the last quarter.
-Insight Folios Inc lifted its holdings in CME Group by 2.6% in the 2nd quarter.
-Insight Folios Inc now owns 2,148 shares of the financial services provider’s stock worth $440,000 after purchasing an additional 55 shares in the last quarter.
-Meeder Asset Management Inc. lifted its holdings in CME Group by 1.4% in the 2nd quarter.
-Meeder Asset Management Inc. now owns 3,965 shares of the financial services provider’s stock worth $812,000 after purchasing an additional 55 shares in the last quarter.
-Finally, KC Investment Advisors LLC boosted its stake in CME Group by 1.7% in the 1st quarter.
-KC Investment Advisors LLC now owns 3,343 shares of the financial services provider’s stock worth $795,000 after purchasing an additional 55 shares during the period.
-Institutional investors own 85.56% of the company’s stock.
+A number of other hedge funds also recently made changes to their positions in CME.
+RB Capital Management LLC lifted its position in CME Group by 11.4% during the first quarter.
+RB Capital Management LLC now owns 1,419 shares of the financial services provider’s stock valued at $338,000 after purchasing an additional 145 shares during the last quarter.
+Versor Investments LP purchased a new position in CME Group in the first quarter worth about $262,000.
+Victory Capital Management Inc. grew its position in CME Group by 17.4% in the first quarter.
+Victory Capital Management Inc. now owns 258,659 shares of the financial services provider’s stock worth $56,734,000 after acquiring an additional 38,294 shares in the last quarter.
+Clearstead Advisors LLC increased its stake in CME Group by 8,050.0% during the first quarter.
+Clearstead Advisors LLC now owns 489 shares of the financial services provider’s stock worth $116,000 after acquiring an additional 483 shares during the last quarter.
+Finally, Stephens Inc. AR raised its position in CME Group by 1.5% during the first quarter.
+Stephens Inc. AR now owns 4,588 shares of the financial services provider’s stock valued at $1,091,000 after purchasing an additional 69 shares during the period.
+85.56% of the stock is currently owned by hedge funds and other institutional investors.

-CME Group (NASDAQ:CME – Get Rating) last announced its quarterly earnings data on Wednesday, October 26th.
+CME Group (NASDAQ:CME – Get Rating) last issued its earnings results on Wednesday, October 26th.
 The financial services provider reported $1.98 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.93 by $0.05.
-The business had revenue of $1.23 billion during the quarter, compared to the consensus estimate of $1.23 billion.
 CME Group had a net margin of 54.01% and a return on equity of 10.06%.
-As a group, equities research analysts forecast that CME Group Inc. will post 7.96 EPS for the current year.
+The company had revenue of $1.23 billion for the quarter, compared to analysts’ expectations of $1.23 billion.
+Sell-side analysts predict that CME Group Inc. will post 7.96 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 28th.
-Shareholders of record on Friday, December 9th will be given a $1.00 dividend.
-This represents a $4.00 annualized dividend and a yield of 2.29%.
-The ex-dividend date is Thursday, December 8th.
-CME Group’s dividend payout ratio (DPR) is presently 54.42%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, December 28th.
+Shareholders of record on Friday, December 9th will be issued a dividend of $1.00 per share.
+The ex-dividend date of this dividend is Thursday, December 8th.
+This represents a $4.00 dividend on an annualized basis and a yield of 2.29%.
+CME Group’s dividend payout ratio is currently 54.42%.

 About CME Group